 Nevertheless, his comment stung.
 First, because I expect better from my peers but also because despite all my bravado, it made me doubt myself a little.

+It had been a particularly craptacular day, starting with a missed morning alarm, so I couldn’t help but wonder if he was right.
+Maybe I did want to hide behind a veil of colour.
 I fell into a semi-deep introspection for a few days but in the end, I’m glad for it.

 Here’s the thing, folks (especially you, Angus).
 Sometimes, it’s true.
 That bright colour is meant to camouflage.
 Sometimes.
 So keep reading.